nuttlabs/the-streamline/ulysses/The Streamline/Principles of Powerful Prompts - ChatGPT - Family Therapist.md

+\<!-- youTube(hOMTsWQqw7Q) --\>

-Let's craft a Chat GPT prompt with some of my principles for prompt engineering.
-In this scenario, a family is concerned about their father, and they need advice for how to approach him.
+Let's boost your expertise in ChatGPT and AI overall.
+Drawing from my core principles of prompt engineering, we'll craft a prompt for a family who’s concerned about their father, and they need advice for how to approach him.

 First, we'll assign a role to ChatGPT:

 `You're a family therapist.`